Training a force field for proteins and small molecules from scratch: Introduction

 A key step in developing a force field applicable to all molecules relevant in biology - including proteins, nucleic acids, carbohydrates, lipids, small molecules and metals - is to move away from human-assigned atom types.
-Recent work has shown that graph neural networks (GNNs) applied to the bonding topology of a molecule can predict most force field parameters when trained on a large dataset of high-accuracy QM data \cite{Takaba2024, Wang2022, Thurlemann2023, Seute2025, Bonanni2025, Chen2024, Zhang2022, Zheng2025, Zheng2025b}.
+Recent work has shown that graph neural networks (GNNs) applied to the bonding topology of a molecule can predict most force field parameters when trained on a large dataset of high-accuracy QM data \cite{Takaba2024, Wang2022, Thurlemann2023, Seute2025, Bonanni2025, Chen2024, Zhang2022, Zheng2025, Zheng2026}.
 In particular, Espaloma has comparable accuracy to existing force fields and can be used for BFE predictions \cite{Takaba2024, Wang2022}.
+Similar approaches include Grappa \cite{Seute2025} and ByteFF \cite{Zheng2025}.
 These methods are not able to train the Lennard-Jones parameters, however.
 This means that they reuse some parameters from existing force fields, limiting their automation, their functional form and possibly their accuracy.
 They also tend to use existing water models, but co-training the water model could give more accurate parameters.
+More broadly, machine learning interatomic potentials (MLIPs) show good accuracy but are currently too slow to use for routine biomolecular simulation \cite{Eastman2026}.

 Here we present Garnet, a GNN that can predict all MM force field parameters for arbitrary molecules without reusing legacy force field parameters.
-Both QM and experimental data are used during training, with the latter incorporated using ensemble gradient techniques \cite{Wang2014, Thaler2021}.
+Both QM and experimental data are used during training, with the latter incorporated using ensemble gradient techniques \cite{Wang2014, Thaler2021, Norgaard2008}.
 We explore different functional forms and find that the double exponential potential \cite{Wu2019, Horton2023} is amenable to training, whereas the Lennard-Jones potential proved challenging.
 The resulting force field is evaluated on small molecules, proteins and BFE predictions and shows performance competitive to established force fields, despite little human intervention during training.
+On a practical level, having an accurate force field that can simulate a protein with an unusual post-translational modification bound to a drug and cofactors is useful for studying the complex systems found in biology.